FREE CARFAX Flood Check®

-- A musty odor in the interior, which can sometimes be covered with a strong air-freshener
+- A musty odor in the interior, which sellers sometimes try to cover with a strong air-freshener

-- Upholstery or carpeting which is loose, new, stained or doesn’t match
+- Upholstery or carpeting that may be loose, new, stained or doesn’t seem to match the rest of the interior

 - Damp carpets